 - 1. Open the Infoprint Manager Operations GUI or the Infoprint Manager Administration GUI. - 2.
 In the GUI, find the printer that you want to stop and select it. - 3.
 Use Printer->Disable to disable the printer.

 The Infoprint printer will stop accepting jobs, but the printer will not stop printing immediately.
-All of the jobs that were in the processing state before - 4.
-After the printer stops printing, you can perform whatever maintenance you - 5.
+All of the jobs that were in the processing state before you disabled the printer will print before it stops.

+- 4. After the printer stops printing, you can perform whatever maintenance you need to. - 5.
 When you are finished and the printer is ready to receive jobs again, go back to the Infoprint Manager GUI. - 6.
 Find the printer in the GUI and select it. - 7.
 Use the GUI to enable the printer again.
 The printer will be available to accept and print jobs again.